-7-day trend: NPB moneyline average vig has worsened by 0.95 percentage points over the past week (from 6.33% to 7.27%).
-Odds margins are widening, meaning bettors are getting less value per wager.
+7-day trend: NPB moneyline average vig has improved by 0.42 percentage points over the past week (from 6.28% to 5.85%).
+Sportsbooks are tightening their lines — a good sign for bettors.

 Cross-Sport moneyline Vig Comparison